 So, how can you support the Canal?

 1. Make a one-off donation to fund our Information Signs Project

-2. Become a Member of Basingstoke Canal Society
+2. Become a volunteer or member of Basingstoke Canal Society

 3. Tell your friends, family, colleagues about the canal, the society and the ways they can support it